nivekithan/nivekithan/README.md

 `slate-js` is a libary for creating rich editor, I created this `devtools` which can be used with it `slate-js` to ease the debugging of application built with `slate-js`

 For more information about this project check out [github repo](https://github.com/nivekithan/slate-devtools)

-### Issues

-If you find any issue with this document like dead links please open an [issue](https://github.com/nivekithan/nivekithan/issues)